bohdon/site-bohdon-content/content/docs/ue-thumbnail-renderer.md

   for a gameplay item data asset.
 ---

+## Thumbnail Renderers

 A custom thumbnail renderer allows you to draw anything you want in the thumbnail of an asset in the Content Browser.
-This is what allows meshes, materials, and textures in the editor to display something useful, instead of a generic icon.
-In this example a custom thumbnail renderer is used to give a unique icon to gameplay item data assets, so that you can browse for pickups, potions, or any other game items easily.
+This is what allows meshes, materials, and textures in the editor to display something useful and asset-specific, instead of a generic icon. `UDefaultSizedThumbnailRenderer` is a commonly used renderer for fixed size icons -- and its what the example in this doc will use.

-- Thumbnail renderers handle drawing asset thumbnails in the Content Browser.
-- `UDefaultSizedThumbnailRenderer` is a commonly used renderer that defines a fixed size.
+## Setup

 - In an Editor module, make sure at least these dependencies are added:

 ```c#